glastonvelvarts/Afame_Technology/README.md

 # Project Overview

-This project involves analyzing a sizable sales dataset to glean insightful information and using the Titanic dataset to build a survival prediction model.
  The goal is to identify patterns, best-selling items, and revenue indicators to help in business decision-making and to predict whether a passenger on the Titanic survived or not.

 ## Part 1: Sales Data Analysis